reoim/TIL/Java/Basic.md

 ```

 ## String, StringBuffer and String Builder

+Java `String` is `immutable`.
+It cannot be changed.
+Meaning whenever we changed any string, a new instance is created.
+For `mutable` string, we use `StringBuffer` and `StringBuilder` class.

 |            | **String** |  **StringBuffer**| **StringBuilder** |
 |------------|-------------|------------|------------|
 | **Storage Area**   | Constant String Pool |  Heap |    Heap
 | **Modifiable**     | No (immutable) | Yes( mutable ) | Yes( mutable )
 | **Thread Safe**    | Yes      | Yes | No
 | **Performance**    | Fast      | Very slow   | Fast